cahya-wirawan/translation-client/README.md

 ## Client for machine translation service

 ### Translate.cli
-It is a command line interface for the Translation REST API from https://translation-api.ai-research.id/translate/v1
+[translate-cli](src/translate-cli.py) is a command line interface for the Translation REST API from https://translation-api.ai-research.id/translate/v1

 #### Usage: